-The Compensation Committee is comprised of Dean Mitchell, Mark Goldberg MD, and Stuart A. Arbuckle, with Mr. Mitchell as Chair.
+The Compensation Committee is comprised of Dean Mitchell, Mark Goldberg M.D., and Stuart A. Arbuckle, with Mr. Mitchell as Chair.
 All members of the Compensation Committee qualify as independent under the definition promulgated by the SEC and Nasdaq.
 The Compensation Committee is responsible for:

-- Setting the compensation of our executive officers; - Overseeing the administration of our incentive compensation plans, including the annual bonus objectives and our equity-based compensation and incentive plans, discharging its responsibilities as provided for under such plans, and approving awards of incentive compensation under such plans; - Overseeing the administration of our share ownership guidelines for executive officers; - Approving, or where shareholder approval is required, making recommendations to the Board regarding any new incentive compensation plan or material change to an existing incentive compensation plan; - Reviewing and approving any employment agreements, consulting agreements, severance and/or change in control plans, agreements or other arrangements covering any of our current or former executive officers; and - Periodically reviewing and, as appropriate, approving any severance and/or change in control plans, agreements or other arrangements covering our employees or classes of employees other than current or former executive officers.
+• Setting the compensation of our executive officers;

+- Overseeing the administration of our incentive compensation plans, including the annual bonus objectives and our equity-based compensation and incentive plans, discharging its responsibilities as provided for under such plans, and approving awards of incentive compensation under such plans; - Overseeing the administration of our share ownership guidelines for executive officers; - Approving, or where shareholder approval is required, making recommendations to the Board regarding any new incentive compensation plan or material change to an existing incentive compensation plan; - Reviewing and approving any employment agreements, consulting agreements, severance and/or change in control plans, agreements or other arrangements covering any of our current or former executive officers; - Periodically reviewing and, as appropriate, approving any severance and/or change in control plans, agreements or other arrangements covering our employees or classes of employees other than current or former executive officers; and - Overseeing our human capital management, including matters related to diversity, equity, and inclusion, employee engagement, and talent development.